kammitama5/kammitama5.github.io/_posts/2018-10-4-Thursday-October-4th.md

   So far it's been Trello boards and online meetings and we have a central meeting in person all day on Saturday.
 It's for a real company which has an existing product that needs to be improved based on what the client wants.
-This is good experience for me, and I'm working with three other developers, a product manager, a UI person and the client.
+This is good experience for me, and I'm working with two other developers, a product manager, a UI person and the client.
 - Oh, did I mention there is apparently going to be a video crew (so I've heard) and our bios will be up on the project's site?
 - I think it's better because I get to work with a team for a longer period of time than